c-maine/newspaper_bias_project/README.md

    d) Runs the news_project image once

    e) Sets up a cron job to run news_project once per day

+   f) Pull Docker image for dash app

+   g) Runs dash image, the dashboard will be available under the host address of your ec2 instance

 Additional information